ballerina-attic/connectors/salesforcerest/docs/salesforcerest/README.md

 If the query results are too large, retrieve the next batch of results

 ###### Properties
-* nextRecordsUrl - The url sent with first batch of query results for the next batch
+* nextRecordsUrl - The url sent with first batch of query results to get the next batch

 ###### Related Salesforce documentation
 [queryMore](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_query.htm)